QuantLet/SPA/SPAdemodescriptive/README.md

 Published in : SPA

-Description : 'Plot time series graphs of mortality and fertility of Japan and Taiwan based on historical data sets.'
+Description : 'Plots time series graphs of mortality and fertility of Japan and Taiwan based on historical data sets.'

 Keywords : 'demography, descriptive-statistics, fertility, mortality,